 Saraswati plays with her two hands divine music of love and life on a string instrument called the veena, holding the book of inner knowledge and the mala as the power of mantra.
 She has a charming human form, diversely portrayed in painting and sculpture throughout the centuries.
 She rides the swan of elegant movement or the peacock that reveals an unbounded creativity arising from a unitary inner vision.

 Saraswati means “she who abounds in wide currents and lakes”.
 She represents the lake of the still and peaceful mind, on which the lotuses of meditation open.
 Saraswati is Rasawati or the one who holds the rasa, the inner essence of delight.
 She directs to look behind the outer forms of the world to the inner message of bliss or ananda.

-Saraswati is worshipped on the date of Basant Panchami, a celebration of the beauty of springtime.
+Saraswati Puja or Basant Panchami falls on the fifth day of the Bengali month of Maagh each year when Hindus worship goddess Saraswati to mark the coming of spring.
 Today is Basant Panchami.
 The fifth day of the waxing moon proclaims the growing light of life.
 It is a festival of learning, not as mere memorisation but as an irrepressible overflowing of the joy of awareness.